cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 published: true
 ---

-Financial fraud is a pervasive problem costing institutions and customers billions annually.
-Most known examples include credit card fraud, fraudulent online payments, and money laundering.
+Financial fraud is a pervasive problem costing institutions and customers billions annually.[^1] Most known examples include credit card fraud, fraudulent online payments, and money laundering.
 Banks worldwide faced an estimated $$ \$442 $$ billion in fraud-related losses in 2023 alone.
 In particular, credit card transactional fraud is projected to reach $$ \$43 $$ billion in annual losses by 2026.